spawnmarvel/linux-and-azure/azure-extra-linux-vm/kibana-elasticsearch-file-beat/README.md

 Start the filebeat services

-Copy the script and alter the log statment so we can know the difference between them
+Copy the script and alter the log statment so we can know the difference between them and send some more data.

 ```ps1
 PS C:\Users\imsdal\Desktop> & '.\ps1_logger.ps1'